Bank of England to Resume Rate Cuts

 Advertisements

-If the BoE opts to hasten its easing measures, the repercussions could be profound, potentially damaging the credibility of the UK government bond market, especially during a time when the need for productivity-driven growth is paramount
+If the BoE opts to hasten its easing measures, the repercussions could be profound, potentially damaging the credibility of the UK government bond market, especially during a time when the need for productivity-driven growth is paramount.
+A significant rise in the term premium could exacerbate the situation, limiting the government's fiscal maneuvering room at a critical juncture.

 Leave A Comment